BCOZZY Travel Neck Pillow Review: Adjustable Support without Bulk

 Why I bought it (and how it surprised me)

-I’m picky about travel pillows because I’m usually the one holding down the window seat with a toddler or balancing my laptop on a tray table.
+I’m picky about travel pillows because I’m usually the one holding down the window seat with a toddler or balancing my laptop on an airplane tray table.

-The first surprise: it wraps more like a soft scarf than a rigid pillow, and I can twist it into a little knot for lumbar support when I’m in the passenger seat.
+The first surprise about the BCOZZY (I had never heard of this brand before, by the way): it wraps more flexibly because it’s kind of like a snake coil, with Velcro.
+I can twist it into a little knot for lumbar support when I’m in the passenger seat, so it has a few uses to name.

 What I like about it

-- Flexible shape: The overlapping arms let me cinch one side tighter if I’m drifting toward the window or fold it into a mini bolster for lower-back support.
-It basically shapeshifts depending on how I’m dozing.
+- Flexible shape: The overlapping design lets me cinch one side tighter if I’m drifting toward the window or fold it into a mini bolster for lower-back support.
+It basically shapeshifts depending on how I’m sleeping.

-- Washable cover: I’ve tossed the entire pillow into the wash (cold water, gentle cycle) after a marathon travel day and it held its shape.
-Big win for parents who wind up with snack spills.
+- Washable cover: I’ve tossed the entire pillow into the wash (cold water, gentle cycle) after a big travel day and it held its shape.
+This is a big win if you’re having your kids nearby and there’s any mess.

-- Carry-on friendly: It’s lighter and less dense than foam pillows, so it squishes into my carry-on or lies flat between packing cubes.
-I’ll even tuck it inside my Quince carry-on lid panel if I’m short on space.
+- Carry-on friendly: It’s lighter and less dense than shaped foam pillows like the Cabeau, so it squishes into my carry-on or lies flat between packing cubes.
+I’ll even tuck it inside my Quince carry-on like I did for a one-day business trip.

 Where it fits in my travel kit